junqing-zhang/junqing-zhang.github.io/_pages/professional-activities.md

 * Physical Layer Security for Internet of Things, Hanoi University of Science and Technology, Vietnam, 14th July, 2018

 # Invited Talk
+* Invited by Prof Mark Beach and Dr. Magnus Sandell to give a talk at University of Bristol, 10th January 2022
 * Invited by Prof Huiyu Zhou from the University of Leicester to give a keynote speech at the 2nd Workshop for Sino-UK to Promote the Development and Application of Artificial Intelligence, 10th December 2021
 * Invited by Prof Yanzhao Xie at Xian Jiaotong University, China, 6th December 2021
 * Invited by Dr. Kyeong Soo Kim at Xian Jiaotong-Liverpool University, China, 2nd Sept., 2019